Wedding Photography at Castell Coch Near Cardiff in South Wales

 - You can contact the custodian on 02920 810101 to discuss.

-- The venue hire price includes an entrance fee for up to 28 people (including bride and groom).
+- The venue hire price includes an entrance fee for up to 28 people (including the bride and groom).

 - Castell Coch is closed throughout January.